VJ-Techh/Weather_Info/README.md

 # Weather_Info
-Project gets weather information based on longitude and latitude of the location.
+Project gets weather information based on longitude and latitude of the location using Python.
+API KEY can be obtained from "https://home.openweathermap.org/"